BotLaneBanter/Adv-Web-Dev-Frameworks-Assignment-3/PLEASE_README.md

 I wasn't sure how much functionality we needed to exercise regarding the Data Mapper.
-So I used the select and insert functions (In loginModel and SignUpModel), as well as genCollection along with a mapper, to grab all user emails and store them in the SessionManager's protected <b>$access<\b> variable, as opposed to hard coding them when signing up a user.
+So I used the select and insert functions (In loginModel and SignUpModel), as well as genCollection along with a mapper, to grab all user emails and store them in the SessionManager's protected <b>$access</b> variable, as opposed to hard coding them when signing up a user.